-Here is a recipe I am so delighted to share with you.
+I am so delighted to share this Sileo Celery Salad recipe with you.
 One that has been in my family for generations and generations on my Mom’s side of the family.
-Growing up, my mom and her family (who is of Italian decent) would make this celery salad as part of our antipasti platter for every gathering.
+Growing up, my mom and her family (who is of Italian descent) would make this celery salad as part of our antipasti platter for every gathering.

 To think about this recipe getting past down from generation to generation makes me feel all warm and fuzzy inside.
 Who knows how far back this simple, yet delicious, celery salad goes back but it’s one to really kick up your classic meat and cheese platter and wow your guests with something crunchy and delicious!
 It’s packed with flavor and oh-so easy to make!